Understanding the Molar Mass of Sodium Borohydride: A full breakdown

 Knowing the molar mass of NaBH₄ is crucial for various reasons in chemical reactions:

-• Stoichiometric Calculations: Molar mass allows us to convert between the mass of NaBH₄ used and the number of moles.
+Stoichiometric Calculations: Molar mass allows us to convert between the mass of NaBH₄ used and the number of moles.
 This is vital for determining the stoichiometric ratios in reactions, ensuring the correct amounts of reactants are used to achieve the desired product yield.
-For example, in a reduction reaction, we need to know the number of moles of NaBH₄ required to reduce a specific number of moles of a target molecule.
+As an example, in a reduction reaction, we need to know the number of moles of NaBH₄ required to reduce a specific number of moles of a target molecule.

 Practical Applications of Sodium Borohydride and Molar Mass Calculations